lefayjey/linWinPwn/README.md

 15) Check for unusual sessions
 16) Check for BadSuccessor vuln using netexec and impacket
 17) RelayKing coerce scan
+18) Drop LNK, Library-MS and SC (on writeable share)
 ```

 MSSQL Enumeration menu